 7) Focus on Education

-Think of your health and wellness social channels as an educational hub—where people who know nothing or a lot about supplements, herbs, and other homeopathic products can find educational tips.
+Think of your health and wellness social channels as an educational hub—where people who know nothing or a lot about supplements, herbs, and homeopathic products can find educational tips.
 If you were new to this world or passionate about it, what would you want to know?
 To create more engaging and strategic content overall, take a look at our guides for Instagram and Twitter.
+Here are some ideas for social media posts too.

 The health and wellness industries have an incredible opportunity to connect with customers in the digital world because millions of people are actively searching for ways to live healthier lives.
 Don’t miss out on the conversation because you’re nervous about FDA and financial compliance.
-Instead, use these tips to create legal and safe content that customers love.
+Instead, use these tips to create FDA-compliant health and wellness content that customers love.
 Have questions?
 Get in touch!